idaholab/Deep-Lynx-Python-Package/docs/DataSourcesApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **upload_file**
-> UploadFileResponse upload_file(container_id, data_source_id, file=file)
+> UploadFileResponse upload_file(container_id, data_source_id, file=file, import_id=import_id)

 Upload File

-Uploads a file and metadata to Deep Lynx.
-This endpoint will accept multiple files and multiple metadata properties as form values.
-If metadata (additional key value pairs) are provided, an import is created for the data source in addition to the file upload.
-Transformations can be applied to this import to create nodes and edges in the graph with metadata for the uploaded file(s).
+Uploads a file and it's metadata to Deep Lynx.
+All additional fields on the multipart form will be processed and added as metadata to the file upload itself.
+If you include a file field and call that \"metadata\" - you can include a normal metadata upload as either a json, csv, or xml file.
+This data will be processed like a normal import and the files attached to the processed data.
+Once Deep Lynx generates nodes and edges from that data, any files attached will automatically be attached to the resulting nodes/edges as well.
+NOTE: The metadata file you upload, if json, must be wrapped in an array.
+If you do not pass in an array of objects, even if it's a single object, then Deep Lynx will attempt to split up your metadata into its parts instead of treating it like a whole object.

 ### Example
 ```python